Stochastic PDE Limit of the Six Vertex Model: Introduction

 The stochastic \ac{6V} model admits a higher spin analog wherein more than one line can move along each edge in $\Z^2$ (i.e., multiple particles can occupy the same site, or move together).
 These models have recently been studied in \cite{Corwin2016,BP16a} and admit some similar asymptotics as the stochastic \ac{6V} model.
 The Markov duality method should also apply to these models (as they all enjoy the same duality as the stochastic \ac{6V} model).

 There are other limits of the stochastic \ac{6V} model besides the \ac{KPZ} equation and ASEP, e.g. Hall-Littlewood PushTASEP \cite{BufPet, BCG2016, BBW16, G17} and Brownian motions with oblique reflection \cite{SS15}.
 Another limit considered in parallel to the present paper is in the work of \cite{BorGorforth}.
 They consider a different type of limit in which $b_1$ and $b_2$ both tend to $1$. \cite{BorGorforth} proves a law of large numbers and some Gaussian fluctuation results under this scaling.
 Moreover, they conjecture (and prove in a certain low density regime) convergence to the stochastic telegraph equation---a linear hyperbolic SPDE driven by additive space-time white noise.
-It would be natural to try to prove this conjecture using the Markov duality method developed herein, and to try to fill-out the scaling limits which sit between our results and those of \cite{BorGorforth}.
+That conjecture has now been proved in \cite{ShenTsai}.
+It would be natural to try to fill-out the scaling limits which sit between our results and those of \cite{BorGorforth,ShenTsai}.